uliza-0615/uliza-0615/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me?
 I'm at X, FB, Inst, etc.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Fun?
-Remind me what it's that!!
+What it's not!!

 <!---
 uliza-0615/uliza-0615 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.